 New technology has been developed which may be able to detect violent behaviour in large crowds of people, enabling law enforcement to potentially stop trouble before it gets out of hand.
-It could also have applications which could help to prevent a number of other crimes and disturbances, including kidnappings in public places, vandalism and illegal border crossings.
+It could also have applications that could help to prevent a number of other crimes and disturbances, including kidnappings in public places, vandalism and illegal border crossings.

 The technology was developed by The University of Cambridge, in conjunction with the National Institute of Technology in India and the Indian Institute of Science.
 Explaining the reasoning behind using AI to spot violent behaviour in groups or crowds of people, the researchers stated in their report:

 “Law enforcement agencies have been motivated to use aerial surveillance systems to surveil large areas”.

 "Governments have recently deployed drones in war zones to monitor hostiles, to spy on foreign drug cartels, conducting border control operations, as well as finding criminal activity in urban and rural areas.

 How does it work?

 The technology uses artificial intelligence linked to sophisticated surveillance cameras.
 A camera known as a quadcopter hovers over the scene and studies the body movements of the crowd as a whole and of individuals.
-It is then able to detect actions which are deemed ‘aggressive’ – such as:
+It is then able to detect actions that are deemed ‘aggressive’ – such as:

 - Kicking and punching

 The AI surveillance technology system can then raise the alarm to law enforcement officials, who can investigate further.

 The system is believed to be around 85% accurate, which is a staggering figure when you consider the complexity of identifying individual ‘aggressive’ actions in a crowd that could contain hundreds or thousands of people.

 Now for the techy bit…

 The AI surveillance technology, known by some as The Eye in the Sky, works by firstly detecting individual people from the camera’s images.
 It does this through something called the feature pyramid network, a type of convolutional neural network.
 Once individuals are identified, the AI can then use a scatternet (another type of convolutional neural network) over the top of a regression network to analyse the pose of each person in the image.